oh-my-fish/oh-my-fish/docs/en-US/Packages.md

 end
 ```

-Each function in your package must be declared in its own file.
-This is required by fish autoloading mechanism, which loads functions on demand, avoiding loading unused functions.
+Each function in your package must be declared in its own file under `functions` directory.
+This is required by fish autoloading mechanism, which loads functions on demand, avoiding loading unused functions at startup time.

-Bear in mind that fish lacks a private scope, so if you need to split your package into functions, consider prefixing private functions like this: `__hello_world.my_extra_function`, to avoid both name clashes and global namespace pollution.
+Bear in mind that fish lacks a private scope, so if you need to split your package into functions,  avoid name clashes prefixing your functions with something unique -- like your package name (e.g. `hello_world_print_help`).
+To avoid polluting command namespace, consider prefixing private functions with two underscores (e.g. `__function_name_print_help`).

-# Events
+# Hooks

-Packages were designed to take advantages of fish events.
-There are currently two events that Oh My Fish will emit to your package:
+Oh My Fish package API offer some lifecycle hooks, which are completely optional.
+When using `omf new` command some of them are created with sample code.

+>Hooks that are called at startup time (`init.fish` and `key_bindings.fish`) can slow down shell startup.
+Be sure to avoid slow code at startup time!
+Also, if your package doesn't need a hook file, be sure to remove it.

 ## Initialization